Samantha Mathis

 Samantha Mathis (born May 12, 1970) is an American actress and trade union leader who served as the Vice President, Actors/Performers of SAG-AFTRA from 2015 to 2019.
 (Note: Each position is for two years.
 Mathis was elected in 2015 and re-elected in 2017.)
-The daughter of actress Bibi Besch, Mathis made her film debut in Pump Up the Volume (1990), and later co-starred or appeared in such films as FernGully: The Last Rainforest (1992), Super Mario Bros.
-(1993), The Thing Called Love (1993), Little Women (1994), The American President (1995), Jack and Sarah (1995), Broken Arrow (1996), American Psycho (2000), The Punisher (2004), and Atlas Shrugged: Part II (2012).
-She has also had recurring roles on The Strain as New York City Councilwoman Justine Feraldo, and on Billions as Taylor Mason Capital COO Sara Hammon.
+The daughter of actress Bibi Besch, Mathis made her film debut in Pump Up the Volume (1990), provided the voice of Crysta in FernGully: The Last Rainforest (1992), and had a lead role in The Thing Called Love (1993).
+Mathis subsequently had supporting roles in films such as Little Women (1994), How to Make an American Quilt, The American President (both 1995), Broken Arrow (1996), American Psycho (2000), The Punisher (2004), American Pastoral (2016), Ray Meets Helen (2017), Being Frank, The Clovehitch Killer (both 2018), The Exorcism (2024), and By Design (2025).

+She also had recurring roles as Justine Feraldo on the second and third seasons of the FX horror drama series The Strain (2015–2016) and Sara Hammon on the fourth season of the Showtime drama series Billions (2019).

 Early life

 Mathis was born in Williamsburg, Brooklyn, New York City, the daughter of Donald Mathis and Austrian-American actress Bibi Besch.
 Her parents divorced when she was two years old, and Mathis was brought up by her mother.
 She relocated with her mother to Los Angeles, California, at the age of five.

 Besch tried to discourage Mathis from pursuing acting, but growing up on locations, in theaters, and in acting classes, Mathis knew she wanted to act.
 She decided to become an actress at the age of twelve.